Losant/losant-docs/docs/devices/commands.md

+description: Learn more about how to send device commands.

 # Device Commands

 Device commands allow you to instruct your device to take some kind of action.
 Commands include a name and an optional payload.
 It's then up to the device's firmware to take the appropriate action based on the command and payload.